goodtohear/BeatSheetStudio/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 You can link to the same video from multiple issues (timestamped links would be appreciated!).

+## Before you submit
+Does the title of this issue describe the problem?
+If you have more than one issue in this report (discouraged), then the title should be longer, mentioning every issue included.